elysiajs/documentation/docs/plugins/html.md

 ```

 ## XSS
-Elysia HTML is based use with Kita HTML plugin to detect possible XSS attack in compile time.
+Elysia HTML is based use of the Kita HTML plugin to detect possible XSS attacks in compile time.

 You can use a dedicated `safe` attribute to sanitize user value to prevent XSS vulnerability.
 ```tsx